mikbe/rugs/README.markdown

 ## To do

-Lots...
+Lots:

+* Clean up method output for command line.
 * Add setup templates
 * Add hook framework to store and run hooks from the repo itself.

+Non-functionality stuff:

+* Refactor (of course)
-* Clean up method output for command line.
+* Clean up test, they're really ugly.

 ## Instructions